Armenia

-The country is committed to implementing its partnership agreement with the European Union (External link) and is actively involved in the Eastern Partnership (External link).
-This partnership is part of the European Neighbourhood Policy; through it, the EU works with its neighbours in eastern Europe and the southern Caucasus to jointly achieve the fullest possible political association and economic integration.
+In addition, the country is driving efforts to implement its partnership agreement with the European Union (External link) and is actively involved in the Eastern Partnership.
+Through the Eastern Partnership (External link), the EU works with its neighbours in eastern Europe and the southern Caucasus to achieve closer political association and gradually grow economic integration.

 SDG trends for Armenia